April 14, 2009 – 12:11 pm by grahamob

 Dub Delayed Atmospheric Bubbles

 On YouTube there are a total of seven excellent mini-documentary episodes on how the sound design was produced for Peter Jackson’s remake of King Kong.
-Here’s the first of the seven videos.
-In this video Ethan Van der Ryn and Mike Hopkins explain why they prefer not to use sounds from pre-recorded libraries.
+Here’s a playlist of all seven videos.
+In the first video Ethan Van der Ryn and Mike Hopkins explain why they prefer not to use sounds from pre-recorded libraries.